backdrop-contrib/snazzy/README.md

 ## Configuration

-On larger screens Snazzy puts the "Header" region and the "Top" region side by side.
+On larger screens and on the home page Snazzy puts the "Header" region and the first block inside the "Top" region side by side.
-Note that the "Top" region is supposed to contain a single hero block.
 If you do not want that "split header", you can turn it off on the theme's settings page (admin/appearance/settings/snazzy).
 Just uncheck the "Front page header split" option and save.

-In flexible layout templates, Snazzy get's the next region right after the header to create the "split header".
+In flexible layout templates, Snazzy get's the first block in the next region right after the header to create the "split header".

 If the Color module is enabled, you can choose between three color presets or create a custom one.